pingcap/docs-dm/en/deploy-a-dm-cluster-using-binary.md

 > **Note:**
 >
+> - If the DM cluster does not need to be highly available, deploy only one DM-master node.
+The number of deployed DM-worker nodes must be no less than the number of upstream MySQL/MariaDB instances to be migrated.
+>
+> - If the DM cluster needs to be highly available, it is recommended to deploy three DM-master nodes.
+The number of deployed DM-worker nodes must be greater than the number of upstream MySQL/MariaDB instances to be migrated (e.g. there are two more DM-worker nodes than upstream instances).
+>
 > - Make sure that the ports among the following components are interconnected:
 >     - The `8291` ports among the DM-master nodes are interconnected.
 >     - Each DM-master node can connect to the `8262` ports of all DM-worker nodes.